World of Goo 2: Plot

 The third chapter centers on a massive locomotive called the Atomic Express.
 Fueled by industrial quantities of Goo, the train lays its own tracks and is used by the Organization in an attempt to artificially accelerate the flow of time.
 Eventually, after 200,000 years, the train breaks through a decaying bridge and crashes.

 In the fourth chapter, the player discovers a device called Ye Olde Reckonator, which serves as a gateway to fictional sequels and spin-off games within the World of Goo universe.
 One such sequence, styled as a noir detective narrative, features a character named Cliff Spanner investigating a disappearance in a dystopian city.
 This subplot is interrupted by a janitor character who reveals himself to be the Curator, a computer-like entity that has preserved the entire World of Goo franchise.
-The Curator offers access to fan-made levels.
 However, the archive is accidentally erased when Spanner disconnects the Curator’s power source.
-A large beam of energy erupts from the destroyed archive, shooting into space and striking the Distant Observer’s rocket, which is en route to the World of Goo.
+A large beam of energy erupts from the destroyed archive, shooting into space and striking the distant observer’s rocket, which is en route to the World of Goo.
 The collision causes the rocket to crash into a mountain shaped like a tentacle.

 The final chapter follows the last remaining Goo Balls as they ascend to the rocket’s crash site.
 With the help of aquatic life, the Goo Balls lift the rocket back into launch position.
 The rocket releases collection pipes across the world that draw in Goo Balls from various locations.
 Once fully fueled, the rocket launches into space and begins deploying Goo Balls onto barren planets.
 The game concludes with these worlds becoming “Worlds of Goo.”